 For the registration process of a mortgage, see 5.1 Types of Security Commonly Used.

 There is no explicit financial assistance rule in Korea.
 However, all actions taken by the directors of the company providing financial assistance must comply with the relevant fiduciary duty restrictions.
 Under Korean law, the directors can be subject to civil and criminal liability for breach of fiduciary duty if they act with the intent to benefit a particular third party.
-In this context, a third party includes the shareholders of the company, since the prevailing view is that the fiduciary duty of directors runs to the company itself rather than to the shareholders of the company.
-Therefore, the directors of the target that support the provision of guarantees (or providing the assets of the target as collateral) with respect to the obligations of the target's parent could potentially be subject to both civil and criminal liability.
+In this context, a third party includes the shareholders of the company since the prevailing view is that the fiduciary duty of directors runs to the company itself rather than to the shareholders of the company.
+Therefore, the directors of the target that support the provision of guarantees (or provide the assets of the target as collateral) with respect to the obligations of the target′s parent could potentially be subject to both civil and criminal liability.

-Due to restrictions on providing an upstream security as previously discussed, the shares of the acquired company held by the borrower/purchaser is the most common security provided to lenders.
+Due to restrictions on providing an upstream security as previously discussed, the shares of the acquired company being held by the borrower/purchaser is the most common security provided to lenders.